JSW Infrastructure Limited (NSE: JSWINFRA) Q3 2026 Earnings Call dated Jan. 16, 2026

 Achal Lohade

-Thank you for that clarification.
-Sir.
-The second question I have with respect to the target capacities, you know, does it require now more, you know, acquisitions to achieve the same or.
-We are broadly through now the focus is entirely only on executing the existing project.
+Understood.
+Thank you for that clarification, sir.
+The second question I have with respect to the target capacities, does it require now more acquisitions to achieve the same or we are broadly through now the focus is entirely only on executing the existing project?

 Rinkesh Roy

 So we are broadly through.
 We are now totally focused on completion of these projects.
-And like as I told you, the slurry pipeline, Jatadar, the terminals, one of the terminals which we had taken on ppp, it has already, it’s, you know, on the verge of commissioning.
+And like as I told you, the slurry pipeline, Jatadhar, the terminals, one of the terminals which we had taken on PPP, it has already, it’s, you know, on the verge of commissioning.
 So we are broadly on track into completing and executing these projects on time.

 Jambunathan Nagarajan

-While the focus is on completing the projects, we will also be participating in the PPP process and any good opportunity comes up, we will definitely be bidding for those.
-So
+Whilst the focus is on completing the projects, we will also be participating in the PPP process and any good opportunity comes up, we will definitely be bidding for those also.

 Rinkesh Roy

-If you would have seen our presentation, 400 plus is what they will be adding on this Triple P projects will be adding on beyond the 400 million ton capacity that we are targeting.
+If you would have seen our presentation, 400 million plus is what they will be adding on this PPP projects will be adding on beyond the 400 million tonne capacity that we are targeting.

 Achal Lohade

 Right.
-I was to ask the second question that Only sir.
-So what.
-What is the.
-How’s the momentum?
-Has it like considerably slow down compared to what we were hoping for say about 3/4 back?
+I was to ask the second question that only sir.
+What is the — how’s the momentum?
+Has it like considerably slow down compared to what we were hoping for say about three quarters back?

 Rinkesh Roy

-No. If you look at it, we won the bids for berth seven and eight in Shama Prasad Mukherjee port.
-And now we are looking.
-We’ve again applied for another bid in the same place.
+No. If you look at it, we won the bids for berth seven and eight in Syama Prasad Mookerjee Port.
+And now we are looking — we’ve again applied for another bid in the same place.
 So we are on track and we’re you know evaluating each opportunity as and when it comes.

 Achal Lohade

 Understood.
 And just one more question with respect to the tariff.
-You know there was earlier some thoughts about we would be able to reprice or have the freedom to charge the tariff at the major port terminals what we operate.
-Yes.
+There was earlier some thoughts about we would be able to reprice or have the freedom to charge the tariff at the major port terminals what we operate.

 Rinkesh Roy

-So as we clarified earlier also.
-So these are in the new mca.
-So the two terminals that we are talking of, JNP and TUTIC or in as well as the one which we won in Kolkata, all the three terminals have this clarity on free pricing.
+As we clarified earlier also, so these are in the new MCA.
+So the two terminals that we are talking of, JNPA and Tuticorin as well as the one which we won in Kolkata, all the three terminals have this clarity on free pricing.

 Achal Lohade

 Right.
-Or what about existing?
-Is there any case of.
+What about existing?
+Is there any case of…

 Rinkesh Roy

-That is an issue that will be, you know taken.
-A call will be taken by the ministry.
+That is an issue that will be taken — a call will be taken by the ministry.
 So we can’t really know base our entire business on when that’s going to happen.
 So the new ones are on this policy.

 Achal Lohade

-But is the.
-Is the discussion on?
-I. I wanted to check if there is any update
+But is the discussion on?
+I wanted to check if there is any update?
+Like any advanced stage of anything.

 Rinkesh Roy